BAC Calculator

 Your body eliminates alcohol at a roughly constant rate of about 0.015% BAC per hour (approximately one standard drink per hour).
 This metabolic rate is relatively consistent across individuals, regardless of body size.

-A "standard drink" in the US contains about 0.6 oz of pure alcohol β€” equivalent to a 12 oz beer (5% ABV), a 5 oz glass of wine (12% ABV), or a 1.5 oz shot of spirits (40% ABV).
+A "standard drink" in the US contains about 0.6 oz of pure alcohol โ€” equivalent to a 12 oz beer (5% ABV), a 5 oz glass of wine (12% ABV), or a 1.5 oz shot of spirits (40% ABV).
+If you're watching your health, you may also want to use our Calorie Calculator to track daily intake or the BMI Calculator to check your body mass index.

 Learn More About BAC